 Parents and carers usually enrol their child in a school or make suitable provisions to fulfil this statutory requirement.

-The Education Safeguarding Service (ESS) fulfils our statutory responsibility in ensuring parents and carers have their child in education.
+The Education Safeguarding Service (ESS) fulfils our statutory responsibility in ensuring parents and carers have their children in education.

 In Somerset, ESOs are responsible for carrying out these duties.
 Each school in Somerset has a named officer who can be contacted through the school.

-We issue Penalty Notices in conjunction with schools, to the parents or guardians of children who have missed school without authorisation and if parents want to query fines they should do so directly with the school.
+We issue Penalty Notices in conjunction with schools, to the parents or guardians of children who have missed school without authorisation.
+If parents want to query fines they should do so directly with the school.

 Are you the parent or guardian of the child?

 This includes any adult who has influence or control over the child in question – you may be the natural parent, step-parent, grandparent or even older sibling (over 18 years) of the child.
 We take these details from the school records.
 If you believe you are not, or are no longer, the parent or guardian please contact the school in the first instance to check that they have the correct information in their records.